Find Top Diners Club Betting Sites

 If you’re thinking about getting a Diners Club card to use as your primary method of payment at sportsbooks, you’ll first want to make sure to find Diners Club betting sites.
 Mastercard and Visa are the only cards basically universally accepted, so if you’re about having access to pretty much every sportsbook, you’re best off going with one of those.
 To see whether your preferred site accepts Diners Club, check out their frequently asked questions page or contact their customer service if you cannot find any information on their web page.

 Diners club makes it incredibly easy to sign up.
 It’s just like applying for any other credit card.
 You can do it online, and you’ll be approved in seconds.
 As for getting approval to use it at your sportsbook, that’s simply a matter of seeing whether the site accepts it.
+Remeber it is not a debit card.
 In the event they don’t, though, you can always contact customer service.
-Online sportsbooks have been known to make exceptions for certain deposit methods.
+Online sportsbooks have been known to make exceptions for certain deposit options.

 We’ve cut out some of the leg work for you.
 Here are the top Diners Club betting sites:

-For the quickest deposits using your Diners Club, we recommend talking with customer service directly.
+For the quickest depositing using your Diners Club, we recommend talking with customer service directly.
 This assumes they have a phone number to call.
 You shouldn’t be giving out credit card information via email or a live-chat box.
+Charge cards are a bit too sensitive for that.

 If your online bookie does have a customer service line, they can input your information for you and the funds will be approved a lot faster than if you were to enter it online.
 Sure, it takes more time in the aggregate because you may be put on hold.
 But it could also save you time, because a customer service rep will be able to confirm that funds have hit your account.